We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 A referendum is only valid if 1% of Student Members have voted in it.

-A referendum is decided by a simple majority (i.e. If there are more 'Yes' votes than 'No' votes, the referendum passes).
+A referendum is decided by a simple majority (i.e. if there are more 'Yes' votes than 'No' votes, the referendum passes).

 The question we're asking